-We all share a common interest: The love for being nude.
-And when someone pronounces the term “nudist” or “naturist” we think of those friendly naked people gathering around the swimming pool or in the woods in their birthday suit.
+We all share a common interest: The love for being nude and going on nude vacations.
+When someone pronounces the term “nudist” or “naturist” we think of those friendly naked people gathering around the swimming pool or in the woods in their birthday suit.
 Because we consider ourselves equals, outsiders easily tend to believe that we’re all the same.
 The same type of people with the same interests and the same things to say.
 But that’s certainly not true.
 We can be anyone, we can be postmen, lawyers or dancers, we can be interested in fast cars, old movies or poetry, we can be straight, gay or bi.
 We are a bit of the whole population, who just happen to like being nude.

-Because we’re such a diverse group, we like different things and have different expectations, even when it comes to nudism.
+Because nudists are such a diverse group, we like different things and have different expectations, especially when it comes to our nude vacation.
 Some of us like to make new friends while others prefer to have some time on their own.
-Some like the small campground with no wifi and barely electricity and others prefer the big all-in resorts.
-Some come for the activities, the sports, the sunbathing or the environment.
+Others like the small campground with no wifi and barely electricity and others prefer the big all-in resorts.
+Some nudists come for the activities, the nude sports, the sunbathing or the environment.
 In order to avoid any frustration or embarrassment, it’s important to pick the right spot for your nudist getaway, even if it’s just for the afternoon.

 The best way to get at least an indication of a place is to read their ruleset, which can often be found on the website.
 Even though we’re not big fans of places with a 200 page list of what you can and cannot do, you can learn a lot from these rules: